 HMD is developed by researchers from the Center for Electronics and Advanced Photonics (CAPE) in collaboration with the European Research Center Huawei in Monaco.

-Our researchers have created an experience in augmented reality which outclasses the current market leaders.
+Our researchers have created an experience in augmented reality that outclasses the current market leaders.
 It does this thanks to a very comfortable 3D vision that does not create any kind of side effect.
 It can send clear, high-quality images directly to the retina, even if the user is wearing glasses.Professor Daping Chu

 Augmented, but natural